penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-timetablegaps-properties-groupgaps.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/timetableGaps/properties/groupGaps
 ```

-Indicates the weight that is assigned to the fact of leaving gaps in the group timetables.
+It indicates the weight given to the fact of leaving gaps in groups' timetables.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |